 - If you leave the key in the switch, someone could accidently start the engine and seriously injure you or other bystanders.
 Remove the key from the switch before you perform any maintenance. - Before you leave the operator's position, do the following: - Park the machine on a level surface. - Disengage the drives. - Engage the parking brake. - Shut off the engine and remove the key. - Allow machine components to cool before performing maintenance. - Do not allow untrained personnel to service the machine. - Keep your hands and feet away from moving parts or hot surfaces.
 If possible, do not make adjustments with the engine running. - Carefully release pressure from components with stored energy. - Check the parking brake operation frequently.
-Adjust and service it as required. - Never tamper with safety devices.
+Adjust and service it as required.

+- Never tamper with safety devices.
 Check their proper operation regularly. - Clean grass and debris from the cutting unit, muffler, drives, grass catcher, and engine compartment to prevent fires. - Clean up oil or fuel spills and remove fuel-soaked debris. - Do not rely on hydraulic or mechanical jacks to support the machine; support the machine with jack stands whenever you raise the machine. - Keep all parts in good working condition and all hardware tightened, especially the blade-attachment hardware.
-Replace all worn or damaged decals. - Disconnect the cable from the negative terminal of the battery before repairing the machine. - To ensure optimum performance, use only genuine Toro replacement parts and accessories.
+Replace all worn or damaged decals. - Disconnect the battery before repairing the machine.
+Disconnect the negative terminal first and the positive last.
+Connect the positive terminal first and the negative last. - To ensure optimum performance, use only genuine Toro replacement parts and accessories.
 Replacement parts and accessories made by other manufacturers could be dangerous, and such use could void the product warranty.